Public address system: Small systems

 The simplest, smallest PA systems consist of a microphone, an amplifier, and one or more loudspeakers.
 PA systems of this type, often providing 50 to 200 watts of power, are often used in small venues such as school auditoriums, churches, and coffeehouse stages.
 Small PA systems may extend to an entire building, such as a restaurant, store, elementary school or office building.
 A sound source such as a compact disc player or radio may be connected to a PA system so that music can be played through the system.
 Smaller, battery-powered 12 volt systems may be installed in vehicles such as tour buses or school buses, so that the tour guide and/or driver can speak to all the passengers.
-Portable systems may be battery powered and/or powered by plugging the system into an electric wall socket.
-These may also be used for by people addressing smaller groups such as information sessions or team meetings.
+Portable systems may be battery-powered and/or powered by plugging the system into an electric wall socket.
+These may also be used by people addressing smaller groups such as information sessions or team meetings.
 Battery-powered systems can be used by guides who are speaking to clients on walking tours.

 Public address systems consist of input sources (microphones, sound playback devices, etc.), amplifiers, control and monitoring equipment (e.g., LED indicator lights, VU meters, headphones), and loudspeakers.
-Usual input include microphones for speech or singing, direct inputs from musical instruments, and a recorded sound playback device.
+Usual inputs include microphones for speech or singing, direct inputs from musical instruments, and a recorded sound playback device.
 In non-performance applications, there may be a system that operators or automated equipment uses to select from a number of standard prerecorded messages.
 These input sources feed into preamplifiers and signal routers that direct the audio signal to selected zones of a facility (e.g., only to one section of a school).
 The preamplified signals then pass into the amplifiers.
 Depending on local practices, these amplifiers usually amplify the audio signals to 50 V, 70 V, or 100 V speaker line level.
 Control equipment monitors the amplifiers and speaker lines for faults before it reaches the loudspeakers.
 This control equipment is also used to separate zones in a PA system.
 The loudspeaker converts electrical signals into sound.